 Gaslow filler kit

-8 steps to installing a Gaslow filler kit in your van
+How to install a Gaslow filler kit in your van

 A gas inlet would be needed if you're planning on using a refillable gas cylinder such as Gaslow.
 The reason you want gas in your van is so that you can power your stove, your heater and optionally your shower.

 I personally have an 11kg Gaslow refillable cylinder with a gaslow refill point that goes into the side of the van.
 I love how easy refilling with LPG is with a refillable cylinder!

 Step #1: Cut a hole in the side of your van